opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 Alternatively, you can use the OC command to get the route through: `oc get route mlflow | grep mlflow`

 ### 2: Create a RHODS workbench
 Open up RHODS and create a new Data Science project (see image), this is where we will build and train our model.
-This will also create a namespace in OpenShift which is where we will be running our appliaction after the model is done.
+This will also create a namespace in OpenShift which is where we will be running our application after the model is done.
 I'm calling my project 'Credit Fraud', feel free to call yours something different but be aware that some things further down in the demo may change.
 ![Create Data Science Project](img/Create_data_science_project.png)